populimited/slime/README.md

 config :slime, :keep_lines, true
 ```

 to your `config.exs` file.

-With this option Slime will keep original template lines in result `eex` and `html`.
+With this option Slime will keep original template lines in result `heex` and `html`.

 Keep in mind, that output is slightly different from default Slime output, for example `|` works like `'`, and empty lines are not ignored.

 ## Contributing